Umesh1307/Play-Store-App-Reviews-Analysis---First-Capstone-Project---Umesh-Rathod/README.md

 We used plotly bar plot to find out the most installed, most reviewed, and most space-consuming categories.
 With the help of plotly bar plot, we found that gaming and communication these two categories have the highest reviews and thus the number of downloads.
-However, family and gaming categories are the two most space consuming categories in the google play store
+However, family and gaming categories are the two most space consuming categories in the google play store.

 4.1.6 Sentiment Distribution and Analysis Matplotlib histograms and pie-chart.